iotaledger/node-dashboard/README.md

 # Getting Started

-You need to run a local version of the Hornet node software from the Chrysalis Part 2 branch [https://github.com/gohornet/hornet/tree/chrysalis-pt2](https://github.com/gohornet/hornet/tree/chrysalis-pt2)
+You need to run a local version of the Hornet node software from the main branch [https://github.com/gohornet/hornet/](https://github.com/gohornet/hornet/)

 1. Make sure to set `dashboard.dev` to true in Hornet config, to enable the node to serve assets from the dev instance.